Kringle Crescent Roll Dessert

 - You can freeze this dessert to reheat later.

-Ingredients needed to make this flaky crescent roll recipe –
+Ingredients needed to make this flaky crescent roll recipe

 How to make Kringle Crescent Roll Dessert in just a few easy steps

-Prepare the dough: Preheat the oven to 375 degrees F. Place a sheet of parchment paper onto a baking sheet; spray with nonstick spray.
-Unroll the crescent roll dough and place it on the prepared parchment sheet; use a small rolling pin just to level out the dough a bit, on the ends and sides, if needed.
-(You want a nice flat rectangle of crescent roll dough.)
+Use a small rolling pin just to level out the dough a bit, on the ends and sides, if needed; you want a nice flat rectangle of crescent roll dough, about 9×13-inches in size.

-Form the Kringle: Now, lift both long sides of the dough toward the center, one at a time, folding them over onto the filling, leaving a strip of the filling exposed.
-Use a fork to crimp and seal the dough edge at both ends where there is no filling.
+To form the Kringle, lift both long sides of the dough toward the center, one at a time, folding them towards and over the filling, leaving a strip of the filling exposed down the center.

-Bake and glaze the Kringle: Place the baking sheet onto the center oven rack, uncovered, baking the Kringle for 13-15 minutes, or until golden brown.
-Remove from the oven and let the Kringle rest for 10 minutes, then drizzle with powdered sugar glaze, if desired.
-Delicious served warm with coffee!
+After the Kringle is assembled, place the baking sheet onto the center oven rack, uncovered, baking the Kringle for 15-20 minutes, or until golden brown.

 If I can’t find crescent roll dough SHEETS, can I just use regular crescent roll dough?

 Yes, you can.
 Just be sure you thoroughly seal the perforations that are in the dough when you unroll it, either with a rolling pin or your fingers.
-Otherwise, the pecan filling has a tendency to leak out of the pastry dough as the Kringle bakes.

 Can I use walnuts instead of pecans to make the Kringle filling?